Skip to main content

 Current Initiatives

-• The Quality Tourism Accredited Business, gained through proven commitment to environmental sustainability.
+• Sustainable Tourism Accredited Business via the Quality Tourism Accredited Business, gained through proven commitment to environmental sustainability.

 • Australian Wildlife Journeys – 1 of just 14 exceptional wildlife experiences chosen by Tourism Australia and recognised for conservation efforts.

-• Over $450k contributed to the upkeep and restoration of the historic Bernacchi House.
+• Over $450k contributed to the upkeep and restoration of the historic Bernacchi House in Darlington on Maria Island.

-• Excellent record in waste management – less than one bag on each 4 day walk (12 pax), with all organic waste composted.
+• Excellent record in waste management – less than one bag on each 4 day walk (12 pax)

-• Low water usage, average 8L of water/person/night.
-All water is treated on site.
+• Minimise water usage, average 8L of water/person/night.
+All water is collected on site.

-• Almost entirely energy neutral, with solar panels powering lighting, fridges and fans.
+• Almost entirely energy neutral, with all operations on Maria Island 100% solar energy, powering lighting, fridges and fans.

 • Partnered with local scout groups to plant trees to stabilize headland at Fourmile Beach with over 800 trees planted at the headland, working against erosion and topsoil loss.